groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison/comparer/_index.md

 ```

-Adds the specified target document to the comparison process.
+Adds the specified target documents to the comparison process.

 **Parameters:**
 | Parameter | Type | Description |